yabellini/SitioAcademico/content/blog/2022_teaching_en/02-teaching/index.md

 ## Practical Class

 A 100% hands-on class means no exposure to new material and no lecture.
 Instead, we use the entire class to exercise and resolve doubts synchronously and online.
-This class was part of the _Diplomatura de Ciencia de Datos Aplicadas a Políticas Públicas_ at [Universidad Guillermo Brown](https://www.unab.edu.ar/).
+This class was part of the _Diploma in Data Science Applied to Public Policy_ at [Universidad Guillermo Brown](https://www.unab.edu.ar/).

 ## Organization